Advertiser disclosure

 I’ve been writing about personal finance for 20 years.
 So I know a thing or two about financial products and services: Budgeting apps, bank accounts, credit cards, you name it.
 I’ve used them, reviewed them, and heard thousands of pitches about them.

 If you’re looking for a good bank account, credit card, investment account, or app to help tackle your finances, I can tell you what products to look at and which to avoid.
-Best of all, I am not going to steer you toward a shitty product because they’re paying me to!
+Best of all, I am not going to steer you toward a lousy product just because they’re paying me to.

 Jump to my recommendations, or keep reading to understand why you can’t find trustworthy financial product recommendations anywhere!